achtbytes/.github/profile/README.md

 - Dive into our plattform and discover features and more on our [repo](https://github.com/achtbytes).

 :incoming_envelope: **Contact**<br>
-You can reach out to us on [linkedin](https://linkedin.com/company/achtbytes/about) or here on github.
+&emsp;&emsp; You can reach out to us on [linkedin](https://linkedin.com/company/achtbytes/about) or here on github.

 *We are a dedicated Team bringing expertise in iot protocols, web technologies, containerization and azure related services.*